SPS-L/sps-cut/content/authors/i.-onugha/_index.md

 - Alumni
 ---

-I received my B.Eng and M.Eng degrees from the Federal University of Technology Owerri, Nigeria in 2007 and 2017 respectively.
-I am working towards a Ph.D. degree at the University of Leeds, Engand UK.

-I am working towards implementing robust approaches in consumer centric markets with consideration to socio-economic impacts on the consumers equipped with DERs.
+Ifeoma graduated from University of Leeds in 2022 under the supervision of Dr. {{% mention "p.-aristidou" %}}.